lafusew/cc/README.md

 Did you ever wanted to feel like the **Feds** or any **central bank**?
 We're here for you.
 Print some currency out of thin air using **Central Coin**.
 A platform where anyone can create a **worthless currency**, invite friends and start trading it together.

+## REMEMBER

+Authorization is broke somewhere, I forget where tho..
+TO BE FIXED!!

 ## Todo

 - [ ] Data Validation before SQL query